naruzkuraittv/edgereader/README.md

-# edgereader
+# edgereader.py
-my eyes hurt when i read stuff. and microsoft edge's pdf reader is realy good on windows. too bad the linux version doesnt have it QwQ
+My eyes hurt when I read stuff, and Microsoft Edge's PDF reader is excellent on Windows.
+Too bad the Linux version doesn't have it QwQ

 # setup

-- open powershell in the directory where u downloaded and extracted this.
+- Open powershell in the directory where u downloaded and extracted this.
 - run this command to install dependenceis
 ```
 pip install -r requirements.txt
 ```
-- if that doesnt work try
+- If that doesn't work, try
 ```
 python -m pip install -r requirements.txt
 ```